vectorgrp/XCPlite/README.md

 ### Instrumentation cost and side effects

-Keeping code instrumentation side effects as small as possible was one of the major goals.
+Keeping code instrumentation side effects as small as possible was one of the major goals, but of course there are effects caused by the code instrumentation:

 Data Acquisition:

-The measurement data acquisition trigger, data transfer and calibration segment access are lock-free implementations.
-DAQ trigger needs a system call to get the current time.
+The measurement data acquisition trigger and data transfer is a lock-free implementations for the producer.
+It may be switched to simpler a mutex based implementation, if the platform requirements can not be met.
+DAQ trigger needs a external call to get the current time.
-Some of the DAQ trigger macros do an event lookup by name at the first time (for the convenience not to care about event handles), and cache the result in static or thread local memory.
+Some of the DAQ trigger macros do a lazy event lookup by name at the first time (for the convenience not to care about event handles), and cache the result in static or thread local memory.
 The instrumentation to create events, uses a mutex lock against other simultaneous event creations.

+Measurement of function parameters and local variables, has the side effect that the compiler will spill the parameters from registers to stack frame and always keeps local variables on the stack frame.
+This is a side effect of the in scope registration macros, so it will work even with optimization level > -O0.
+There is no undefined behavior caused by compiler optimizations.

 Calibration: